mrzool/letter-boilerplate/README.md

 2. Write your letter in markdown below.
 3. Run `make` to compile the PDF.

-If a file named `signature.pdf` is present in the directory, the boilerplate will automatically print it after the letter's body as a final touch.
+If the signature option points to a valid file (including the extension)  in the directory, the boilerplate will automatically print it after the letter's body as a final touch.
 Follow [this method](http://tex.stackexchange.com/a/32940/82423) to import your own signature.

 **Note**: this template needs to be compiled with XeTeX.